sascommunities/sas-global-forum-2020/CONTRIBUTING.md

 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

-## What types of files should you include?
+## Types of files you should include

 DO contribute these types of files to support your presentation

 * A README.md file in the top level folder for your contribution.
 The README.md should document the other content that you've contributed, and provide a direct link to the PDF for your paper in the SAS Global Forum proceedings.
 Optionally include contact information so that interested readers know how to ask you questions